openkfw/Oscar/doc/development/development.md

 Locally the app runs in the Development Mode.
 In this mode performance is degraded but developer experience is best.

 - Run `yarn` to install all the packages
 - You can start only frontend with `yarn start` in ./frontend folder, but frontend is strongly data-based so for most functionality you need to run api also.
-This is done by simply starting all necessary services with `./start.sh`from root folder.
+This is done by simply starting all necessary services with `./start.sh` or `./start_postgis.sh` from root folder.

 Open [localhost on port 3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes thanks to Hot reloading.
 You may also see any lint errors in the terminal.
 In Production mode code is transpiled to be compatible to older browser versions and the application is minimized, uglyfied and bundled into a single file for maximum performance.
 The production mode outputs static files which need to be hosted on a separate webserver.